Catholic priests burn Harry Potter books in Poland

 This latest incident comes as Poland's influential Roman Catholic church struggles to deal with the fallout of revelations about paedophilia among priests that are unprecedented in this overwhelmingly Catholic country.

-Last month, the Polish episcopate admitted for the first time that nearly 400 of its clergy had sexually abused children and minors over the last three decades.
+Last month, the Polish episcopate admitted for the first time that nearly 400 of its clergy had sexually abused children and minors over the past three decades.

-That reflected the findings published in February by a charity focused on sex abuse in the church.
+That reflected findings published in February by a charity focused on sex abuse in the church.

 The poll was carried out March 5-11 by Kantor Millward Brown on a random representative sample of 1,500 adult Poles.